Table of Contents

 You can view the scheduled job within the Account View or within all three areas of the Scheduling Tab.

-- Account view (Jobs tab): After the job is created, you can see the Future Serviceable Address attached to it.
-It will show both the account’s current address and the Future Serviceable Address linked to the job.
+- Account view (Jobs tab): After the job is created, you can see the address attached to it.
+It shows both the account's current address and the address linked to the job.

 - Scheduling view: In the Scheduling tab, you can see the scheduled job in all three scheduling views.